-My research lies at the intersection of cosmology, space systems, instrumentation, small satellites, suborbital missions.
+My research lies at the intersection of cosmology, space systems, and instrumentation.
+Some of the questions I am interested in are:

 Cosmology from suborbital missions: SuperBIT and GigaBIT

-Since dark matter does not interact with light, we observe it through its gravitational effects, particularly through weak gravitational lensing (WL).
+Since dark matter does not interact with light, we need to observe it indirectly it through its gravitational effects, particularly through weak gravitational lensing (WL).
 WL allows us to map the distribution of dark matter in galaxy clusters by precisely measuring the lensed shapes of background galaxies.
 However, since this effect is very small (~1%), WL measurements are ideally conducted from space telescopes that are not affected by atmospheric turbulence.
 SuperBIT is a 0.5-meter, 300—1100 nm balloon-borne telescope that conducted WL observations of 30 merging clusters during its 45-night stratospheric flight.
 In addition to dark matter science, SuperBIT achieved key technical milestones, including measuring the optical night sky backgrounds from the stratosphere (Gill et al. 2020), precision pointing and stabilization (0.05”-1σ), diffraction-limited imaging, and autonomous operations (see Gill et al. 2024 for flight performance results).
-Building and operating an instrument like SuperBIT is a challenging process.
+Building and operating a complex instrument like SuperBIT is a highly challenging and rewarding process.

 SuperBIT is designed for precision pointing at an astronomical source and providing ultra-fine stabilization at the focal plane at the level of 50 milliarcseconds, which is equivalent to threading a needle from a distance of 15 football fields away.
 High pointing stability and near diffraction-limited imaging is critical for galaxy shape measurements in weak gravitational lensing.
 See Gill et al. 2024 for further technical details and the flight performance results.
 This video shows SuperBIT performing a slew during integration in Wanaka, NZ.